Adrian0910/gif-app/README.md

 # GifApp with React
-How many times you want to find the perfect gif and you don't know a beauty page to do it?
+How many times you want to find the perfect gif and you don't know a nice page?
 ...
 Don't worry, here's the GifApp!

-**Find different Gifs** about anything you want, just find it and there is!
+**Find different Gifs** about anything you want, just type it and here it is!
 The search is limit for 12 cards.

 This project is a basic example about how **to consume an API** in React.
 I used GIPHY to do it, you can find it here: